codebar-shanghai/Tech_Interviews_Sorting_Algorithms/presentation breakdown.md

 16. specifically what to prepare (Ishe email) and how to incoporate job and interview prep into your daily routine.
 Note this is my opinion

-17. I do workshop task
+17. I do workshop task {code 1 simple example of a sorting algorithm based on sudo code, then calculate time/ space complexity}
     - now is the fun part where we get to work as a team to pair code.
 Please take a minute to say hi to the person/ people next to you, because these are the people you'll be pair coding with
     - introduce assignments and how they are based on skill level.
 Base level is best if everyone in the group is a beginner.
 Move up as you team might have more experience <<<<<<<<<<<<<<<<<<>>>>>>>>>>>>>>>>>>
     - explain how to pair code using infographic